AdobeDocs/commerce-admin.en/help/b2b/account-company-users.md

 Company users can be added, edited, inactivated, or deleted only by the company administrator.

 - When a user is removed, the account status changes to *inactive*, and the customer can no longer log in to the company.
 Administrators can still access all content associated with the user.
-The account can be administrator can restore access by changing the account status to *[!UICONTROL Active]* from the [!UICONTROL Company Users] page.
+The account administrator can restore access by changing the account status to *[!UICONTROL Active]* from the [!UICONTROL Company Users] page.

 - When a user account is deleted, the account and any associated content is deleted from the storefront.
 This action cannot be reverted.